 Welcome to the next community data challenge for the WFIRST Coronagraph Instrument (CGI)!
 The WFIRST mission is currently in Phase B with a launch date set to ~late 2025, and teams are actively working towards the Preliminary Design Review for CGI.
 The guaranteed "Tech(nology) Demo(nstrator)" phase is currently set for ~3 months of observing during the first 1.5 years of the mission.
 Thereafter, NASA envisions a Participating Scientist Program (PSP) for community involvement.
 CGI will be the first instrument to approach the contrast and angular separation parameters needed to directly image mature gas giant exoplanets in reflected starlight and much more.

 Data challenges aim at engaging the community, to "broaden and deepen" its knowledge.
-The Data Challenge will kick off on Sunday October 20, 2019, in Tokyo prior to the In the Spirit of Lyot 2019 conference.
+The Data Challenge will kick off on October 16th-17th 2019 at the Flatiron Institute in New York City followed by a special session on Sunday October 29th in Tokyo prior to the In the Spirit of Lyot 2019 conference.
 It will close on December 20, 2019.
 Participating teams will thus have two months to answer several questions, ranging from trivial to not-so-trivial, and we plan to advertise results at the Exoplanets III conference in Heidelberg, July 27-31, 2020.
+More information about the CGI Exoplanet Imaging Data Challenge including a preregistration rink is available.

 This time, the challenge will focus on point-source extraction (angular and reference